mikaeltorni/prompt_challenges_solutions/warm_difficulty/text_summary.md

 • New products

 # CONTENT
-Here's the text content for you to analyze: {Text Content}
+Here's the text content for the analysis: {Text Content}